decentralized-identity/trustdidweb-v03/spec/specification.md

 Where:

-1. The `partial initial log entry with placeholders` consists of the following elements of the the first log entry, as a JSON Lines array.
+1. The `partial initial log entry with placeholders` consists of the following elements of the first log entry, as a JSON Lines array.
 The placeholder is the literal string "`{SCID}`".

    - The `entryHash` as a placeholder.